immersive-web/webxr-ar-module/explainer.md

   // gesture is needed.
 Support for this mode will vary, so your app should not
   // depend on it being available. vrDevice.requestSession({ exclusive: false }).then(session => {
-    // Store the session for use later. vrSession = session;

     // In non-exclusive mode the canvas should be sized according to the page's
     // needs instead of querying the size from getSourceProperties.

-    // Also, in non-exclusive mode layers aren't needed, but it's convenient to
+    // Otherwise this is identical to the exclusive session setup.

+    // Store the session for use later. vrSession = session;

+    // The depth range of the scene should be set so that the projection
+    // matrices returned by the session are correct. vrSession.depthNear = 0.1;
+    vrSession.depthFar = 100.0;

+    // The baseLayer is no longer used for presentation in non-exclusive mode,
+    // but the canvas dimensions are used to construct the projection matrices.
+    // If no baseLayer is provide or it does not contain a canvas source the
+    // window dimensions are used instead.
-    // create one anyway to observe the VR frame loop with. vrCanvasLayer = new VRCanvasLayer(vrSession, glCanvas);
+    vrCanvasLayer = new VRCanvasLayer(vrSession, glCanvas);

-    OnDrawFrame();
+    vrSession.baseLayer = vrCanvasLayer;

+    // Start the render loop
+    vrCanvasLayer.commit().then(OnDrawFrame);
   }, err => {
     // Magic window isn't available.
 Probably just want to render the scene
     // normally without any tracking at this point.